The Best Men's Rain Jackets of 2017

 Expensive for a Gore-Tex Paclite jacket

-The Marmot PreCip has been a popular and trusted contender in the rain protection market for a long time.
-Updated last year with Marmot's NanoPro 2.5-layer coated technology, it's even better.
-This fully featured jacket has hand pockets, pit-zips for ventilation, and a roll away hood.
-It's great for high-energy hiking and backpacking and featured enough for around town use.
+The PreCip has won Best Buy every year for six years straight.
+It invented the high-performance $100 category and still owns it.
+Updated last year with Marmot's NanoPro 2.5-layer coated technology; it's even better.
+This fully featured jacket has hand pockets, pit zips for ventilation, and a roll away hood.
+It's for high-energy hiking and backpacking and featured enough for around town use.
 A few other models we tested are similarly affordable, but the PreCip delivers the most functionality and versatility for your money.
 The demanding budget-conscious buyer won't find a better deal than this jacket, ringing it at $100.